-2.1.4.1 Consent of the data subject
+2.5 Consent of the data subject

-Consent is one of the legal bases that allow lawful processing of personal data according to article 6 and must be given prior to any processing activity42.
-According to the GDPR, "consent' of the data subject means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her"43.
+Consent is one of the legal bases that allow lawful processing of personal data according to article 6 and must be given prior to any processing activity54.
+According to the GDPR, "'consent' of the data subject means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her"55.
 Thus, consent should be given freely, in a specific manner, clearly and after the data subject was informed of the processing activities.
+Evidence of consent should be stored in order to comply with the obligation to demonstrate valid consent.56

-2.1.4.1.1 Freely given consent
+2.5.1 Freely given consent

 The notion of consent has evolved substantially under the new legal framework, that provides very specific criteria in order to accept that consent is freely given.
 Free consent exists only when the data subject has complete control over it.
-"Consent is presumed not to be freely given if it does not allow separate consent to be given to different personal data processing operations despite it being appropriate in the individual case, or if the performance of a contract, including a provision of a service, is dependent on the consent despite such consent not being necessary for such performance^{"44}.
-If the data subject feels compelled to consent because of the potential negative consequences of non-consent, or if consent is mixed up with non-negotiable parts of a contract, then such consent cannot be deemed as freely given45.
+"Consent is presumed not to be freely given if it does not allow separate consent to be given to different personal data processing operations despite it being appropriate in the individual case, or if the performance of a contract, including a provision of a service, is dependent on the consent despite such consent not being necessary for such performance" 57.
+If the data subject feels compelled to consent because of the potential negative consequences of non-consent, or if consent is mixed up with non-negotiable parts of a contract, then such consent cannot be deemed as freely given 58.
 This requirement therefore might entail a more detailed and contextual analysis in order to assess it.

 Thus, the data subject should be offered control over its personal data and the choice to accept or decline the terms offered by the controller.
 Consent is not given if it is just mixed with the general acceptance of terms and conditions of a contract where processing of personal data is not necessary for the service provided.
-Freedom of consent can also be questioned if it appears that the data subject was compelled (for example with financial advantages) to agree to provide more data than necessary in order to benefit from a product or a service.
-In fact, "when assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract"46.
-The latter should be interpreted strictly47.
-Hence, processing must be necessary in order to provide the service to each individual concerned.
+Freedom of consent can also be questioned if it appears that the data subject was compelled (for example with financial advantages) to agree to provide

+54 WP29 opinion 15/2011 on the definition of consent, pp. 30-31 more data than necessary in order to benefit from a product or a service.
+In fact, "when assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract"59.
+The latter should be interpreted strictly60 (i.e., processing must be necessary in order to provide the service to each individual concerned).
 Also, "consent should cover all processing activities carried out for the same purpose or purposes.
-When the processing has multiple purposes, consent should be given for all of them"48.
-In fact, if the processing is based on consent, the controller needs to be able to demonstrate that the consent was given to such processing operation49.
-Most importantly, if a controller requests to process personal data that are necessary for the performance of the contract, then the lawful basis for the contract is other than consent of the data subject50.
+When the processing has multiple purposes, consent should be given for all of them"61.
+In fact, if the processing is based on consent, the controller needs to be able to demonstrate that the consent was given to such processing operation62.
+Most importantly, if a controller requests to process personal data that are necessary for the performance of the contract, then the lawful basis for the contract is other than consent of the data subject63.